afaniuolo/WFFM-Conversion-Tool/README.md

 The tool should be executed in a Command Prompt window application in order to control its input parameters and visualize the execution progress.

 1) Launch a Command Prompt window application.
-2) Browse to the folder where the tool has been extracted to.
+2) Browse to the root folder where the tool has been extracted to.
 3) The tool is executed running the `WFFM.ConversionTool.exe` executable file.
-Available options:
+Available options are:
     - `WFFM.ConversionTool.exe` (no input parameters) - Use this option to execute a dry run of the forms item conversion process, without writing any data in the destination databases.
 The *conversion analysis report* will be generated and stored in the `Analysis` folder.
     - `WFFM.ConversionTool.exe help` or `WFFM.ConversionTool.exe ?` - Use this option to get a list of available input parameters.
     - `WFFM.ConversionTool.exe -convert` - Use this option to execute the conversion and migration of both forms items and their stored data to the destination databases.
     - `WFFM.ConversionTool.exe -convert -nodata` - Use this option to execute the conversion and migration of forms items only.
 Stored forms data will not be converted and migrated.
-4) After the tool execution is finished successfully, if the destination Sitecore instance was running in IIS while the tool was executed, recycle the web application app pool to clear the Sitecore Items cache.
+4) After the tool execution is finished successfully, if the destination Sitecore instance was running in IIS while the tool was executed, recycle the app pool of the destination Sitecore web application to clear the Sitecore Items cache.
 5) Once you login in the destination Sitecore instance, the migrated forms will not be listed in the Forms section (accessible from the Sitecore Desktop) until the `sitecore_master_index` index is rebuilt.
 Use the Indexing Manager in the Sitecore Control Panel to rebuild it.

 NOTE: The *conversion analysis report* is always generated, independently if it is a dry run or a real conversion being executed.

 ## Conversion Behaviors
-The tool enforces some specific behaviors during the conversion process, following best practice processes.
+The tool enforces some specific behaviors during the conversion process, following best practices.
 Some of them are:
 - *Page Creation* - For each form, the tool creates a new *Page* item under the parent Form item.
 - *Text Fields Creation* - Any decorator fields, like for example the form title, the form introduction or the form footer, are converted in *Text* fields and positioned in the form in the correct location.
 - *Success Message Creation in Second Page* - For each form that shows a success message when a submit action is successful, the tool creates a second *Page* item with a *Text* field that contains the success message.
 The full approach has been implemented following the answer in [this](https://sitecore.stackexchange.com/questions/14834/how-to-show-success-message-in-sitecore-9-forms) Sitecore StackExchange question.